 - What is the cost to exit various relationships?

 - What are the system integration points necessary to consider?

-Often, network integration becomes an afterthought as the team is focused on staff, brand and core systems conversions.
+Often, network integration becomes an afterthought during a bank M&A transaction as the team is focused on staff, brand and core systems conversions.
 However, delays in combining networks drive additional expenses and create inefficiencies.
 Delays can also open the organization to security risks and compliance issues.
 Hartman can help leaders determine: